Hevea brasiliensis: History

 The South American rubber tree grew only in the Amazon rainforest, and increasing demand and the discovery of the vulcanization procedure in 1839 led to the rubber boom in that region, enriching the cities of Belém, Santarém, and Manaus in Brazil and Iquitos, Peru, from 1840 to 1913.
 In Brazil, before the name was changed to 'Seringueira' the initial name of the plant was 'pará rubber tree', derived from the name of the province of Grão-Pará.
 In Peru, the tree was called 'árbol del caucho', and the latex extracted from it was called 'caucho'.
 The tree was used to obtain rubber by the natives who inhabited its geographical distribution.
 The Olmec people of Mesoamerica extracted and produced similar forms of primitive rubber from analogous latex-producing trees such as Castilla elastica as early as 3,600 years ago.
 The rubber was used, among other things, to make the balls used in the Mesoamerican ballgame.
-Early attempts were made in 1873 to grow H. brasilensis outside Brazil.
+Early attempts were made in 1873 to grow H. brasiliensis outside Brazil.
 After some effort, 12 seedlings were germinated at the Royal Botanic Gardens, Kew.
 These were sent to India for cultivation, but died.
 A second attempt was then made, some 70,000 seeds being smuggled to Kew in 1875, by Henry Wickham, in the service of the British Empire.
 About four percent of these germinated, and in 1876, about 2,000 seedlings were sent, in Wardian cases, to Ceylon (modern day Sri Lanka) and 22 were sent to the botanic gardens in Singapore.

 Once established outside its native country, rubber was extensively propagated in the British colonies.
 Rubber trees were brought to the botanical gardens at Buitenzorg, Java, in 1883.
 By 1898, a rubber plantation had been established in Malaya, with imported Chinese field workers being the dominant work force in rubber production in the early 20th-century.

 The cultivation of the tree in South America (Amazon) ended early in the 20th century because of indigenous blights that targeted the rubber tree.
-The blight, called South American leaf blight, is caused by the ascomycete Pseudocercospora ulei, also called Microcyclus ulei, or Dothidella ulei.
+The blight, called South American leaf blight, is caused by the ascomycete Pseudocercospora ulei, also called Microcyclus ulei, or Dothidella ulei, which is endemic to the Amazon Basin.
+The blight was considered one of the five most aggressive diseases in commercial crops in South America.

 Rubber production then moved to parts of the world where it is not indigenous, and therefore not affected by local plant diseases.
 Today, most rubber tree plantations are in South and Southeast Asia, the top rubber producing countries in 2011 being Thailand, Indonesia, Malaysia, India and Vietnam.